vx68k/libvm68k/sphinx/vm68kapi.rst

       This function swaps the value of the object with another one.

+   .. cpp:function:: constexpr std::int8_t to_int() const noexcept
+                     constexpr std::uint8_t to_uint() const noexcept

+      These functions return the interpretations of the object as signed and unsigned integers respectively.

 .. cpp:function:: bool operator ==(byte x, byte y) noexcept
 .. cpp:function:: bool operator !=(byte x, byte y) noexcept